discordjs/guide/guide/additional-features/reloading-commands.md

 :::

 ::: warning
 The reload command ideally should not be used by every user.
-You should deploy it as a guild command in a private guild.
+You should deploy it as a guild command in a private guild to have more security over powerful commands.
 :::

 ```js